Justin1230123/COIT20252-e-portfolio/E-portfolio_1.md

-When I applied this thinking to my ticket box company scenario, I realised the long waiting time at the counter and repeated manual data entry were inefficient activities that fit into the atomic level and control-flow perspective.
-Overall, this artefact has significantly changed how I view process analysis.
-I now understand that good analysis is not just about spotting problems, but about using a structured framework to uncover root causes and link them to practical redesign options.
-This aligns with Milani and Lashkevich (2025), who emphasised that if carefully indentifying improvement opportunities, it will offer more effective redesign decisions.
+When I applied this thinking to my ticket box company scenario, I realised the long waiting time at the counter and repeated manual data entry were redundant activities that fit into the atomic level and control-flow perspective.
+Overall, this artefact has significantly changed how I view process analysis, and I now understand that good analysis is not just about spotting problems, but also about using a structured framework to reveal root causes and link them to practical redesign options.
+This aligns with Milani and Lashkevich (2025) paper, which emphasised that if carefully indentifying improvement opportunities, it will offer more effective redesign decisions.

 | Artefact #1 |